-We consolidate Rudgate Village SPE, LLC; Rudgate Clinton SPE, LLC; and Rudgate Clinton Estates SPE, LLC (collectively, "Rudgate") as a variable interest entity ("VIE").
+We consolidate Rudgate Village SPE, LLC; Rudgate Clinton SPE, LLC; and Rudgate Clinton Estates SPE, LLC (collectively, "Rudgate") as a VIE.
 We evaluated our arrangement with this property under the guidance set forth in FASB ASC Topic 810 "Consolidation."
 We concluded that Rudgate qualified as a VIE where we are the primary beneficiary, as we have power to direct the significant activities, absorb the significant losses and receive the significant benefits from the entity.